Vows & Covenants

 In the Bible, vows are promises made to God.
 Vows to God were sometimes used to establish covenants between people.
 A covenant is a voluntary, mutual agreement made between people.
 Malachi 2:14 refers to marriage as a covenant.

+Another way a woman's vows could be annulled is by her husband or father.
 Not infrequently an abusive husband will try to hurt and demoralize his wife by repeatedly telling her that he never really wanted to marry her in the first place, or that she should leave.
 He may not be aware that according to Numbers 30:13-15, he is nullifying her marriage vows:

 “Her husband may confirm or nullify any vow she makes….
 If, however, he nullifies them some time after he hears about them, then he is responsible for her guilt.”
 (Numbers 30:13,15)